JMJHautier/Whatsthat/README.md

 ## Technologies

-"What's that" has been developped with React, Material UI and Mongoose
+"What's that" has been developped with React, Material UI, nodeJS and Mongoose